Equational Theories

 \[ (\phi _a(b)^n,a) \diamond (\phi _{b'}(c)^n,b') = (\phi _c(a)^n,c) \]

-\[ (\phi _b(c)^n,b) \diamond (\phi _c(a)^n,c) = (\phi _a(b')^{n+1}, a) \]
+\[ (\phi _{b'}(c)^n,b') \diamond (\phi _c(a)^n,c) = (\phi _a(b')^{n+1}, a) \]

-\[ (\phi _c(a)^n,c) \diamond (\phi _{a'}(b)^{n+1}, a) = (\phi _b(c)^{n+1},b') \]
+\[ (\phi _c(a)^n,c) \diamond (\phi _{a}(b')^{n+1}, a) = (\phi _b(c)^{n+1},b'). \]

-then no collisions occur, and the required axiom is obeyed; on the other hand, as \(L_{(1,a)} (1,b) = L_{(1,a)} (1,b') = (1,c)\), we already have a violation of left injectivity.
-Completing this seed to a full magma, we obtain the claim.
+One can check that no collisions occur; on the other hand, as \(L_{(1,a)} (1,b) = L_{(1,a)} (1,b') = (1,c)\), we already have a violation of left injectivity.
+Completing this seed to a full magma using Corollary 16.7, we obtain the claim.